Clerkenwell Films

-Clerkenwell Films Limited is a British film and television production company.
+Clerkenwell Films Limited is a British film and television production company based in London.
 Formed in 1998 by producer Murray Ferguson and actor John Hannah, the company has created television shows for both UK and international broadcasters and streaming platforms, including the BBC, ITV, Channel 4, E4, Sky, Hulu and Netflix.
 On 19 January 2021, BBC Studios took full control, wholly acquiring the company.